drewhendrickson/gae-experiment-base/README.md

 5. On the dashboard, click Versions (under Main in the left bar)
 6. Set your new version as Default

+Note: If you upload a new version of your experiment, it will still share the same datastore as your previous experiments.
+To remove the existing data in the datastore, either create a new experiment (with a different application identifier) or delete all data in the datastore.

 ### How to check on the data once deployed to the web

 1. Open the dashboard for your experiment (via Google App Engine)